Balajyosthna573/openCV-Basics/README.md

-# openCV-Basics

-In this we have some basic information on opencv using python.In this we have
-1. Face Detection
-2. Video Capture with time
-3. Trackbars
-4. Mouse events etc.
+#opencv

+In openCV-Basics, we have basic operations like image reading, video capture, tarackbars, mouse events etc.